Livestock movement statistics

 Statistics for previous years are also updated as waybills are returned.

-Numbers of horses, deer and camels entering the NT from Victoria, South Australia and Tasmania are not included in the statistics for 2011 and 2012 as there was no requirement to return a waybill during those years.
+Numbers of horses, deer and camels entering the Northern Territory (NT) from Victoria, South Australia and Tasmania are not included in the statistics for 2011 and 2012 as there was no requirement to return a waybill during those years.

 Cattle movements - NT